 - Refrigerate the mold to fully harden the chocolates.
 After a minimum of 3 hours, unmold.
 The chocolates are now ready to eat or may be stored at a steady room temperature.

 Optional Chai Filling

 - Place coconut butter into medium-size bowl.
-Add honey, vanilla and 2 T. chai, measured from Base Instant Powdered Chai Recipe (below in Recipe Notes).
+Add honey, vanilla and 2 Tablespoons chai, measured from Base Instant Powdered Chai Recipe (below in Recipe Notes).
 Stir well to mix.
 Set aside.

 - ½ cup powdered rooibos tea (Place 1 cup loose rooibos tea leaves into high-powered blender or spice/coffee grinder.
 Use speed 10 or highest power until leaves are mostly powdered.
 Sift to catch any large fibers.)

 - ¼ teaspoon each: cloves, cardamom, nutmeg, allspice

 - Place all chai ingredients into small bowl.
 Stir to combine.